Synthetify/synthetify-landing/src/blogPosts/new-collateral-ratios.md

 **Why we did that?**
-Two issues motivated us to make these changes:
+Three issues motivated us to make these changes:
 1) Differentiation of the collateral structure, as the vast majority own either $SNY or $SOL.
 2) Spreading synthetic assets to the external market.
 3) Utilize collateral more effectively.